“Food deserts, not to be confused with food desserts.”

 Everyone loves a tasty dessert.
-I could name off a few and my mouth would start watering.
+I could name off a few, and your mouth would start watering.

-For a lot of our mobile-market participants, desserts (and other processed foods) are EASY to find when you live in a food desert.
+For many communities in Arkansas, desserts (and other processed foods) are easy to find when you live in a food desert.
 Fruits and vegetables, not so much.

-Food deserts are found by looking for the census tracts (subdivisions of ~4,000 people inside of a county) with low income and low access to grocery stores.
+Food deserts are found by looking for the census tracts (divided into groups of about 4,000 people) with low income and low access to grocery stores.

-A low income census tract is defined when at least 20% of the census tract is under the poverty line, according to the Annie E. Casey Foundation.
+Low income on a census tract (an area of about 4,000 people) is defined when at least 20% of the population is under the poverty line, according to the Annie E. Casey Foundation.

-A low access census tract can be defined by showing that 33% or more residents of a census tract must travel a mile (in urban areas) or ten miles (in rural areas) to reach the nearest grocery store.
+An area with low access to food shows that 33% or more residents must travel a mile (in urban areas) or ten miles (in rural areas) to reach the nearest grocery store.

 According to the USDA, 12.8% of the US population fit the low income/low access criteria.

 More than 1 in 10 people!